-The Municipality tries to limit the number of new constructions, rewarding the renovations of old buildings, such as the one just finished and represented in the photo.
+The Municipality tries to limit the number of new constructions, rewarding the renovations of old buildings.

 The result of all this means higher quality estates and a stop to the number of offers, ensuring investments stability and a good reason to be tempted….

-In recent years, many garages have been built, well hidden behind the viaduct of the former railway, a consideral numer of them are part of the estates for sale.
+In recent years, many garages have been built, well hidden behind the viaduct of the former railway, a consideral number of them are part of the estates for sale.